Ram89100/Asynchronous-Task-Processing-Service/README.md

 # AsyncTaskProcessor

-> A battle-tested distributed task processing system demonstrating production-grade reliability, horizontal scalability, and operational maturity—built with Django, Celery, PostgreSQL, and Redis.
+> A well-documented reference implementation of async task processing using Django, Celery, PostgreSQL, and Redis.
+Suitable for learning distributed systems patterns and as a foundation for production systems.

 ---

 ## Overview

-AsyncTaskProcessor solves a critical architectural problem: **how to execute long-running operations reliably without degrading the request path**.
-Traditional blocking architectures fail catastrophically under load—a single slow operation starves all concurrent requests.
-This system decouples request processing from task execution using proven distributed systems patterns: idempotent task design, transactional state tracking, automatic retry logic, and graceful degradation.
-The result is a backend capable of handling millions of async jobs daily with request latency typically 390-650ms median (p99 <1200ms under 100 concurrent users) and at-least-once task delivery (not guaranteed exactly-once).
+This project demonstrates how to decouple request processing from task execution, preventing slow operations from degrading API responsiveness.
+It implements practical patterns including idempotent task design, transactional state tracking, automatic retry logic, and graceful degradation.
+The implementation provides at-least-once task delivery with real-world considerations documented throughout.

 ---